Our Financial Performance and KPIs

 MANAGEMENT’S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATION

-Comparable discussion on Material Changes in Results of Operations for the Year Ended December 31, 2021 vs. December 31, 2020.
+Comparable discussion on Material Changes in Results of Operations for the Year Ended December 31, 2022 vs. December 31, 2021 (as re-stated).

 Revenues, Cost of Sales and Gross Margins